mozilla-l10n/localizer-documentation/webprojects/amo.md

 ### Test the server and the frontend

 The strings will be available on Dev or Staging server depending on when they were committed.
-See [the section](Frequency of new strings extracted and landing of newly localized strings) for details.
+See [this section](https://github.com/mozilla-l10n/localizer-documentation/blob/2f065c6a15208cf30ec0a8d440a399a5b5424d39/webprojects/amo.md#frequencies-of-newly-extracted-strings-and-landing-of-newly-localized-strings) for details.

 * Dev https://addons-dev.allizom.org/
 * Staging https://addons.allizom.org/